 Can I view my local data?
 How do I see my local data from my PiAware or FlightFeeder?
 (Back to top)

-If you’re using PiAware or are hosting one of our FlightFeeders, you can see your local data using the "View Live Data" link from your ADS-B Stats page.
-And if your feed is enabled for MLAT you will be able to see all your local MLAT plots.
+If you’re using PiAware or are hosting one of our FlightFeeders, you can see your local data using the "Skyview" link from the My ADS-B statistics page.
+And, if your feed is enabled for MLAT you will be able to see all your local MLAT plots.

-Click the "My ADS-B" link at the top of any FlightAware web page to get to your Stats page.
-Then click on the "View Live Data" option to view the Dump1090 map and aircraft list.
+Click the "My ADS-B" link at the top of any FlightAware web page to get to your statistics page.
+Then click on the "Skyview" option to view the local map and aircraft list.

 How can I get a FlightFeeder?
 (Back to top)